 Chole Masala, Punjabi Chole, Chickpea Masala is a delicious north Indian curry, made using boiled chickpeas or chole in a spicy and flavourful curry.
-It’s most special part is the deep brown or almost black colour.
-Many people use tea leaves at the time of boiling to get that black colour.
+It’s most special part is the deep brown or almost black color.
+Many people use tea leaves at the time of boiling to get that black color.

 My mother uses a secret ingredient for it.
 Read on more to know the perfect chole masala recipe to win over your family and friends.

 Chole Masala has been my absolute favorite since childhood.

 Once I moved into the hostel for graduation and visited home once a week or sometimes in 2 weeks, my mom made them for me along with Bhaturas each time.
 Maybe My Legume Love Affair started back then.
 I never got bored of eating them once a week.
 Even now when I visit her, at least twice during my stay, my mother cooks this special recipe of hers.

 I call this special recipe as it is not usual gravy of loads of tomatoes, onions etc. The gravy is little and thick.
 It is especially delectable with Bhaturas.
 She doesn’t use regular Chole Masala to cook but makes her spice mix.

 She uses a special ingredient to give the taste and lend this absolutely gorgeous awesome dark color to them.
 I love the aroma, the freshness of roasting spices.
 Nothing can beat it.
 Read on for getting the secret ingredient.